issabayevmk/multiple-account-cdk-cicd-pipeline/README.md

 # Build CI/CD Pipelines with CDK - Multi Account/Region Deployments

 In this sample we introduce a way to build CI/CD pipelines using the CDK to realize multi account/region deployments.
-An example use case for this is deployment of software and infrastructure to multiple environments such as Development, QA, Staging, and Production.
+An example use case for this is deployment of S3 bucket to multiple environments such as Bitstamp Development and Bitstamp Scratch.

 &nbsp;